 Had there not been the investment capital necessary to test more than one creative approach, the HurryCane would have been the HurryCane That Never Was.

-With nearly two decades of direct response marketing experience, we were able to take what we learned and apply it to HurryCane.
+With nearly two decades of performance marketing experience, we were able to take what we learned and apply it to HurryCane.
 For instance, we have a long history of testing straight forward announcer-driven approaches and understand the subtle nuances that make them work.
 We knew this approach needed to be in the testing mix as they tend to perform very well.
 They aren’t always the spots that win awards, but they have a better than average chance of winning sales.
 And in this case our experience proved right.

 If you know what specific CTA placements and response triggers typically draw the best response, don’t ignore that insight—it’s only going to make your creative stronger.
 The only thing I caution against is not letting what you already know hinder your ability to think outside the box.

 Diversify.
 Speaking of original ideas, diversifying your creative by sprinkling in unconventional concepts to run against proven approaches is the best way to test.
 Why?
 Because you must continue to deepen your well of approaches that create breakthrough performance.
 Even the best commercials will age and response will diminish.
 So you need to always save a portion of your creative testing to find big new winners.
-Direct response is no place to rest on your laurels.
+Performance advertising is no place to rest on your laurels.